 In 2004, Stefani released her first solo album, Love.Angel.Music.Baby, which had more of a pop and club music sound than her work with No Doubt.
 In making the album, Stefani worked with a number of well-known songwriters and producers, including Dr. Dre, Dallas Austin, Linda Perry, Kanal and Eve, with whom she delivered the hit song "Rich Girl."
 An even bigger hit was the infectious "Hollaback Girl," one of the most popular songs of the summer of 2005.

 Her next solo effort, The Sweet Escape (2006), was also a smash hit.
 Stefani earned a Grammy Award nomination for her duet with Akon on the album's title track.

 After joining her No Doubt bandmates for a national tour in 2009, Stefani and the group reunited again in 2012.
 They performed together at the Teen Choice Awards that July and soon afterward released Push and Shove—their first studio album together in nearly 11 years.
 This recording is filled with the ska-influenced sound that helped make Stefani and the band world famous.
 No Doubt seemed determined to regain their earlier success, undertaking a heavy promotional and tour schedule to make the album their next big hit.

 'The Voice' Coach

 In 2014, Stefani took her career in a new direction.
-She signed on to become a judge on the popular reality competition The Voice, filling in for singer Christina Aguilera.
-Aguilera is taking some time off from the show while expecting her second child - she gave birth to a daughter in August 2014.
-Stefani and fellow rookie judge Pharrell Williams joined longtime Voice judges Blake Shelton and Adam Levine on the show for the program's seventh season.
+She signed on to become a coach on the popular reality competition The Voice, filling in for a pregnant Christina Aguilera.
+Stefani and fellow rookie coach Pharrell Williams joined longtime Voice judges Blake Shelton and Adam Levine on the show for the program's seventh season.
 She later returned to a coaching seat for the ninth and 12th seasons.